StatefulSet Basics

 web-3 1/1 Running 0 26s

-The StatefulSet launched two new Pods, and it did not wait for the first to become Running and Ready prior to launching the second.
+The StatefulSet launched three new Pods, and it did not wait for the first to become Running and Ready prior to launching the second and third Pods.

 Cleaning up